 Atherosclerosis, the narrowing of an artery or arteries, affects the entire circulatory system.
 A block anywhere along the vascular system can lead to serious health problems like heart attack, carotid artery disease, peripheral artery disease, deep vein thrombosis, thrombophlebitis, aneurysm, high blood pressure, stroke, severe leg pain or kidney failure.
 Problems in one area of the system can indicate a more serious condition elsewhere in the body.

-Vascular experts at Gagnon Cardiovascular Institute at Morristown and Overlook Medical Centers treat problems in outlying or peripheral blood vessels with the same care as problems inside the heart, especially when those blood vessels are located in the abdomen, kidneys, legs, neck, and brain.
+Atlantic Health System Heart Care vascular experts treat problems in outlying or peripheral blood vessels with the same care as problems inside the heart, especially when those blood vessels are located in the abdomen, kidneys, legs, neck, and brain.
 This “whole system” approach ensures that you get the right health care for your needs, history and symptoms.
-Our nationally recognized laboratory, accredited by the Intersocietal Commission for the Accreditation of Vascular Laboratories (ICAVL), relies on the most advanced technology available to diagnose and treat various vascular conditions in the least invasive way.
+Our nationally recognized laboratories rely on the most advanced technology available to diagnose and treat various vascular conditions in the least invasive way.
+The Morristown Medical Center, Overlook Medical Center and Newton Medical Center vascular laboratories are accredited by the Intersocietal Commission for the Accreditation of Vascular Laboratories (ICAVL).

 - Computed tomography (CT) – takes pictures of the cardiovascular system to detect atherosclerosis